ttgmpsn/mira/README.md

 # Fork of MIRA

 For the original project by @thecsw, please see https://github.com/thecsw/mira/.
-It also has more extended documentation.

 ### Why